The Path Inside: How the System Is Actually Built

 Money binds the participant to the system.
 The same rulebook lists monthly maaser and required payments among a participant’s obligations, including maintenance and food expenses.
 If there is a financial problem, the participant is directed to the social assistance department.

 In the A Mother in Israel publication, Laitman answered former participants’ claims by saying this was a 10 percent tithe, “as in every community synagogue in Bnei Brak”; former participants spoke of amounts closer to 20 percent.
-For the path inward, the argument over percentages is less important than the psychological effect: the more a person has invested in money, nights and unpaid work, the harder it becomes to admit that the entry was a mistake.
+For the path inward, the argument over percentages is less important than the effect of investment: the more a person has put into money, nights and unpaid work, the harder it becomes to admit that the entry was a mistake.

-The broader financial structure is explained separately in the article on money and control.
+The movement’s finances are explained separately in the article on money and control.

 Stage 7 - Sealing the information loop